PROGRAM GUIDE | COURSE DESCRIPTIONS | FACULTY | SCHEDULE OF COURSES

 - A self-designed study where students select approved graduate courses that interest them and fit their career goals.

-Upon completion of the program, graduates will have:
+Upon completion of this graduate leadership program, graduates will have:

 - An understanding of the epistemological, historical, psychological and sociological contexts in which leaders emerge